lloesche/valheim-server-docker/README.md

 # Updates
-By default the container will check for Valheim server updates every 15 minutes.
+By default the container will check for Valheim server updates every 15 minutes if no players are currently connected to the server.
 If an update is found it is downloaded and the server restarted.
 This update schedule can be changed using the `UPDATE_CRON` environment variable.